-- 1. First priority is given to our 4-week campers with the most years at Skylake.
-Next priority goes to our 2-week campers with the most years at Skylake. - 2.
-Campers who have successfully completed the event in years' past are not eligible unless there are available openings. - Chipmunks and Chickadees are not eligible for this event.
+1. First priority is given to our 4-week campers with the most years at Skylake.
+Next priority goes to our 2-week campers with the most years at Skylake.

+Campers who have successfully completed the event in years' past are not eligible unless there are available openings.